 Accelerator Awards

-The Accelerator Awards represent NETRF’s largest and most prestigious grant category, designed to fund groundbreaking projects with the potential for transformative advancements in neuroendocrine cancer research and treatment.
-We seek proposals that push the boundaries of innovation, fostering synergistic collaboration across diverse scientific disciplines.
+The Accelerator Awards represent NETRF’s largest and most prestigious grant category, designed to fund groundbreaking projects with the potential to transform neuroendocrine cancer research and treatment.
+We seek proposals that push the boundaries of innovation and foster synergistic collaboration across diverse scientific disciplines.

 Each proposal must include substantial aims that necessitate a four-year timeframe for completion.
 Given their scope and impact, Accelerator Awards are often multi-disciplinary and comparable to an NIH R01 grant.